Recommended

 The downsides are real, though.
 Angi can be aggressive with upsells and follow-up communications.
 The membership model adds a layer of complexity that some homeowners find annoying.
 Some reviews feel dated, and the platform's design reflects its long history — functional but not always intuitive.
 The larger companies that tend to list on Angi often come with higher overhead and higher quotes.
 Best for: larger projects, homeowners who want thoroughly vetted professionals, and people who value extensive review histories.

-Angi: The Modern Marketplace
+Thumbtack: The Modern Marketplace

-Angi's strength is speed and simplicity.
+Thumbtack's strength is speed and simplicity.
 You describe your project, and within hours — sometimes minutes — you start receiving quotes from interested professionals.
 The mobile app is clean and well-designed.
 There is no membership required, no subscription fee, and no commitment.
 You post a job, review the responses, and hire whoever looks best.

 The flip side is that quality varies more.
-Angi's vetting process is lighter than Angi's — they verify identity but do not always confirm licenses or run the same depth of background checks.
+Thumbtack's vetting process is lighter than Angi's — they verify identity but do not always confirm licenses or run the same depth of background checks.
 Some pros on the platform are relatively new and have few reviews.
 You need to do more of your own due diligence, especially for jobs where poor work could create safety issues or expensive damage.
 Best for: quick quotes, smaller jobs, budget-conscious homeowners, and finding independent contractors.

 Head-to-Head: Pricing

-Neither Angi nor Angi charges homeowners directly for using the platform.
+Neither Angi nor Thumbtack charges homeowners directly for using the platform.
 The cost model works on the other side — professionals pay to acquire leads and respond to job requests.
 This is important to understand because it means the cost of customer acquisition is baked into the quotes you receive.
 You are not paying a platform fee, but the pros are, and that shows up in their pricing.

 The practical advice is straightforward: get quotes from both platforms.
 The pricing difference can be significant, sometimes 20 to 40 percent on the same job.
 But cheaper is not always better.
 A lower quote from an uninsured independent contractor is not actually a better deal if something goes wrong.
 Factor in the full picture — price, reviews, insurance, licensing — before making a decision.